Jack Kemp: Post-HUD years (1993–1996)

 Kemp gave public speeches for $35,000 apiece between his time as Housing Secretary and his vice presidential nomination.
-By 1994, Kemp had embarked on 241 fund-raising dinners to raise $35 million for a 1996 Presidential bid and to pay off his 1988 campaign debts.
+By 1994, Kemp had embarked on 241 fund-raising dinners to raise $35 million for a 1996 presidential bid and to pay off his 1988 campaign debts.
 After stepping down from his $189,000 Secretary of Housing and Urban Development job, Kemp personally earned $6.9 million in the next three years, primarily for speaking on behalf of local Republican candidates.
 During the Super Bowl XXVIII festivities, Kemp hosted a notable fundraiser series.

 Kemp was considered the star of the 1992 Republican National Convention.
-In 1992 and 1993, Kemp was considered the favorite or co-favorite for the 1996 Presidential nomination.
+In 1992 and 1993, Kemp was considered the favorite or co-favorite for the 1996 presidential nomination.
 At the time of the 1994 mid-term elections, Kemp was widely anticipated to announce his candidacy for 1996, and his supporters wanted a formal announcement by the end of the year.
 In January 1995, Kemp's stated reason for not entering the 1996 Republican Party presidential primaries was that his personal beliefs were out of balance with the contemporary Republican political landscape: Kemp opposed term limits, he always preferred tax cuts to anything resembling a balanced budget amendment and, unlike most Republicans, favored federal incentives to combat urban poverty.
 In 1995, Gloria Borger noted Kemp was not in step with the 1994 Contract with America.
-Kemp also noted a distaste for the vast fundraising necessary for a presidential campaign.
+Kemp also noted a distaste for the fundraising necessary for a presidential campaign.
 Gergen stated that by 1996 the selection process had become so expensive, mean and personally invasive that it discouraged several top Republicans from running.
-In 1995, while the world awaited the campaign decision announcement by Colin Powell, Kemp had positive thoughts on the prospect of such a campaign.